pateli18/browser-calls-flask/README.md

 This project is built using the [Flask](http://flask.pocoo.org/) web framework.
 It runs on Python 2.7+ and Python 3.4+.

-To run the app locally, first clone this repository and `cd` into its directory.
-Then:
+1. To run the app locally, first clone this repository and `cd` into it.

-1. Create a new virtual environment:
+1. Create a new virtual environment.
     - If using vanilla [virtualenv](https://virtualenv.pypa.io/en/latest/):

         ```